 7.1.1 PBCH payload generation

 Denote the bits in a transport block delivered to layer 1 by , where is the payload size generated by higher layers.
-The lowest order information bit is mapped to the most significant bit of the transport block as defined in Subclause x.x of [TS 38.321].
+The lowest order information bit is mapped to the most significant bit of the transport block as defined in Subclause [6.1.4] of [8, TS 38.321].

 Generate the following additional timing related PBCH payload bits , where: